lammps/lammps/doc/src/fix_eos_table_rx.rst

 using the Nfile tabulated values as nodal points.

 Following a blank line, the next N lines list the tabulated values.
-On each line, the 1st value is the index from 1 to N, the 2nd value is the internal temperature (in temperature units), the 3rd value until the *m+3* value are the internal energies of the m species (in energy units).
+On each line, the first value is the index from 1 to N, the second value is the internal temperature (in temperature units), the third value until the *m+3* value are the internal energies of the m species (in energy units).

 Note that all internal temperature and internal energy values must